Mauraep8/verbum/README.md

 ## Updates

-Finished second draft of application, demo video of fisrt draft is available on my LinkedIn profile: https://www.linkedin.com/feed/update/urn:li:activity:7025190389129101312/
+Finished second draft of application, demo video of the first draft is available on my LinkedIn profile: https://www.linkedin.com/feed/update/urn:li:activity:7025190389129101312/

-Currently working on deploying the app.
+Currently working creating a second demo video and deploying the app.

 You can access my LinkedIn profile here as well: www.linkedin.com/in/mauraep